 “The follicular phase starts right after you’re done bleeding.”

 - That’s not true.
-Your follicular phase Endotext “The Normal Menstrual Cycle and the Control of Ovulation” View Source and even overlaps with the ovulatory phase.
+Your follicular phase starts at the same time as your period Endotext “The Normal Menstrual Cycle and the Control of Ovulation” View Source and even overlaps with the ovulatory phase.
 The luteal phase also overlaps with the ovulatory phase but ends on the first day of your period.

 “Your body is more insulin-sensitive during the follicular phase and utilizes carbs better.”